 And if you could disqualify clients on the basis of trust, respect and appreciation you have toward them, how many of them would you keep working with?

 While long-term collaborations are wonderful, they’re not possible with everyone, just as you cannot be friends with every single person you meet.
 I believe that if you can’t see someone as a potential long-term collaborator, you shouldn’t bother collaborating with them in the short-term, either.
-The risk of staying in a dysfunctional relationship, hoping that things will change (see: optimism bias), is too great.
+The risk of staying in a dysfunctional relationship, hoping that things will change, is too great (see: optimism bias).

 There are so many great clients and designers out there—don’t settle for anything less.